-South Australian Government agencies are required to use Aboriginal languages interpreters and translators where communication in the English language will be a barrier to understanding, accessing and contributing to government services.
+Government of South Australia agencies are required to use Aboriginal languages interpreters and translators where communication in the English language will be a barrier to understanding, accessing and contributing to government services.

 Benefits of using interpreting and translating services

-- Ensures that Aboriginal people have equal access to information about government processes and services.
+- Makes sure Aboriginal people have equal access to information about government processes and services.

-- Supports informed decision-making on critical matters which will have a significant impact on a person’s life.
+- Supports informed decision making on critical matters which will have a significant effects on a person’s life.